How Often Should You Use Lube With Your Partner?

 One of the first things to note is the common misconception that personal lubricant is strictly for post-menopausal women, who have trouble self-lubricating (read: getting wet), and therefore shouldn’t be a bedroom staple for younger couples.
 The truth is that there are a) myriad reasons a woman of any age could have trouble with natural levels of lubrication, all of which are perfectly healthy (certain medications, the pill, poor choice of laundry detergent, childbirth, exercise, smoking, drinking, menstruation … the list goes on), and b) far more reasons to use lube than simply: “my girlfriend doesn’t get wet”.

 Another thing to consider is that arousal, the mental trigger which naturally lubricates a healthy vagina, takes time–it can’t be summonsed as rapidly as an erection can.
-Lube can come in very handy when you’re trying to sneak in a quickie, without the need for foreplay (though we’ve discussed this before in our article 8 Mistakes Men Make in the Bedroom), and there’s little argument to be made against having more frequent sex, no matter how time poor you may be.
+Lube can come in very handy when you’re trying to sneak in a quickie, without the need for foreplay (though we’ve discussed this before in our article How to Flirt: 5 Tips to Make an Impression), and there’s little argument to be made against having more frequent sex, no matter how time poor you may be.

 Which Lube Should You Use?